Kunukunuk/Stocks/README.md

 Uses the IExTrading API to get data to display stcoks in a list

 - [X] Get current and upcoming IPOs
+- [X] Get current cryptocurrency
+- [ ] See stock information and search for stocks

 ## Video Walkthrough